O'Fallon, Missouri

 O'Fallon (/oʊˈfælən/ oh-FAL-ən) is a city in St. Charles County, Missouri, United States.
-It is part of the St. Louis metropolitan statistical area, located along Interstates 64 and 70 between Lake St. Louis and St. Peters.
-As of the 2020 census, O'Fallon had a population of 91,316, making it the most populous suburb of St. Louis, as well as the most populous municipality in St. Charles County and the 7th most populous in Missouri.
+It is part of the St. Louis metropolitan statistical area, along Interstates 64 and 70 between Lake St. Louis and St. Peters.
+As of the 2020 census, O'Fallon had a population of 91,316, making it St. Louis's most populous suburb as well as the most populous municipality in St. Charles County and the 7th-most populous in Missouri.
 O'Fallon's namesake in St. Clair County, Illinois, is also part of the St. Louis region.
 The two cities are one of the few pairs of same-named municipalities to be part of the same metro area.